-Therefore, to better prepare your body for quicker paces you´ll need to adopt a different approach by incorporating a few well-established methods.
+Therefore, to better prepare your body for quicker paces you´ll need to adopt a different training plan by incorporating a few well-established methods.

 For example; If your weekly schedule has included 4 long runs per week, you´ll be able to achieve your goal by switching two of these long runs to shorter ones.
 By reducing your weekly mileage, you´ll be better able to focus on increasing the quality of your workouts.

-This is best done gradually and you´ll still be able to maintain your base aerobic fitness with the other two runs.
+This is best done gradually and you´ll still be able to maintain your base aerobic fitness with the other two points.

 How To Run 5k In 20 Minutes: The 7 Ingredients

-These are my top tips for achieving your goal of a sub 20 minutes 5k:
+These are my top tips to incorporate into your training plan for achieving your goal of a sub 20 minutes 5k: